DannyArends/CTLmapping/doc/joss/2016/paper.md

 CTL mapping can be used in the analysis of experimental and outbred crosses, and can be used to study human populations.

 The CTL software is provided as a free and open source (FOSS) package for the R Project for Statistical Computing [@R:2005].
-The core algorithm is written in C and as such can be deployed anywhere, but it also provides a way to easily integrate the algorithm into other languages.
-As a proof of concept we provide bindings for the D 2.0 language
+The core algorithm is written in C allowing it to be deployed anywhere, but it also provides easy integration of the algorithm into other languages.
+As a proof of concept we provide bindings for the D 2.0 language.

 CTL allows biologists and animal breeders to analyze correlation difference on phenotypes covering the whole biomolecular spectrum.
 From 'classic' phenotypes such as yield and disease suscepibility to high-throughput experimental data such as microarrays,